NimbleX: Components

 NimbleX uses a 2.6 kernel.
 The default GUI is KDE, but for slower computers the default desktop environment can be exchanged for one with lower resource usage like Fluxbox or Xfce.
 Typical office, web browsing and messaging components are included, but NimbleX hardly offers any graphical administration tools — most administration tasks, like adding a new user, have to be performed from the command line.
 This tradeoff allows NimbleX to have a small installation footprint — a typical installation is under 400 megabytes.
 Additional applications can be installed using the graphical installer Gslapt (or slapt-get from the command line), which brings automatic resolution of dependencies to Slackware packages.
 A text-mode hard driver installer is available (nxinst), but this was considered beta quality in the 2008 edition.

 The 2008 edition comes in three standard install images: a 200MB and two smaller even ones at 100 and 69MB.
 The installers do not allow customizations of the packets during installation however.
-NimbleX 2008 uses KDE 3.5.9,now NimbleX 2010 beta version is also present on their site which is based on kde 4 and it support most of new hardware and the user can also enable compiz fusion via a link on the desktop, but OpenOffice.org is not included; instead, KOffice is provided for an office suite.
+NimbleX 2008 uses KDE 3.5.9, now NimbleX 2010 beta version is also present on their site which is based on kde 4 and it support most of new hardware and the user can also enable compiz fusion via a link on the desktop, but OpenOffice.org is not included; instead, KOffice is provided for an office suite.

-NimbleX has included in the 200 MB package some very useful applications like Firefox web browser, KOffice, PDF reader, Kopete instant messenger, KlamAV anti-virus, GIMP photo editor, Bluetooth support, remote connection to other PC.
+NimbleX has included in the 200 MB package applications including Firefox web browser, KOffice, PDF reader, Kopete instant messenger, KlamAV anti-virus, GIMP photo editor, Bluetooth support, and the ability to connect remotely to other PCs.

 Other important software that are supported in a bigger NimbleX package are OpenOffice.org, Java, Python, Samba, Wine Windows applications emulator, and many other applications are compiled by the community to be included in this distribution.